 This means regional managers instantly see reports from all sites in their area, while site supervisors only view inspections relevant to their location.

-Approval workflows are also included in both platforms for inspections.
+Approval workflows are also included in both platforms.

 Given all of these asset management and permissions capabilities: